PLANT DIVERSITY AND ECOLOGY

 Credit points: 15

 Important aspects of biodiversity and its conservation in Australia are covered in this subject and represent an introduction to plant ecology and plant systematics.
 In the component on plant ecology, the broad topic of the effects of environmental and biotic factors on the distribution of plant species is covered.
 Topics discussed include community assembly, patterns of diversity in space and time, and plant population processes.
-In the component on plant diversity, the broad topic of the origin and evolution of the Australian flowering plant flora is covered.
+In the component on plant diversity, the broad topic of the origin and evolution of the Australian flora is covered.
 Topics discussed include an introduction to plant systematics, the evolution and classification of flowering plants with particular reference to the Australian flora, plant geography of the Australian region and keys and identification of Australian flowering plants.
 A 4.5 day field trip to far western Victoria is an essential part of the subject.

 SchoolSchool of Life Sciences